 The Sustainability Division operates the solid waste and recycling activities, fleet services, environmental and regulatory affairs and sustainability and climate resilience, including implementation of the City's Sustainability Action Plan (which articulates the City specific "green" goals, strategies and performance indicators, reflects how sustainability will be integrated into all levels of City decision-making and establishes a system of accountability).
 The Engineering Division provides for engineering design, construction and project management of capital community investment and public right-of-way projects.
 The division ensures that projects are in compliance with approved plans, specifications and applicable building codes and meet high standards of quality, delivery time and cost.
-The division provides engineering and project management services for water, sewer, and stormwater capital improvement projects and includes the design management and construction management subdivisions.
+The division provides and includes the design management and construction management subdivisions.
 The Director's office, constituting the Administrative/Strategic Support Division, is responsible for financial services and utilities support activities, including budget, utilities finance, human resources and payroll, meter reading, and operation and management of the City's 24-hour customer service center.